 For the purposes of this policy the term “weapon” means any item or instrument described as a weapon in Oregon, Multnomah County, or the City of Portland statutes or ordinances; any instrument, article, or substance which is specifically designed for and presently capable of causing death, incapacitation, or serious physical injury; any item used to harass, threaten, intimidate, assault, or batter; and any item the College deems dangerous.
-This includes but is not limited to firearms, firearms ammunition, explosive devices (both incendiary and chemical), ingredients with the intent to create an explosive device, knives having a blade that swings into position by force of a spring or centrifugal force (commonly known as switchblades) and knives (other than pocket knives) with blades longer that three and one half inches, metal knuckles, straight razors, blackjacks, saps, sap gloves, koshes, bludgeons, martial arts stars, and weapons of the type commonly known as nunchakus.
+This includes but is not limited to firearms, firearms ammunition, explosive devices (both incendiary and chemical), ingredients with the intent to create an explosive device, knives having a blade that swings into position by force of a spring or centrifugal force (commonly known as switchblades) and knives (other than pocket knives) with blades longer than three and one half inches, metal knuckles, straight razors, blackjacks, saps, sap gloves, koshes, bludgeons, martial arts stars, and weapons of the type commonly known as nunchakus.

 Anyone who observes someone on the Lewis & Clark campus violating this policy should immediately report the incident to the Campus Safety Office by dialing 503-768-7777.
 The complainant should be prepared to provide the Campus Safety Office with any relevant information that caused them to observe the violation.

 Campus Safety Officers have the right to secure weapons from persons in violation of this policy.
 These weapons will be secured in the Campus Safety Office until the person is prepared to remove them from campus.